-ability to support service expenditure.
-PY2 Elected members' training Comprehensive records of ONGOING Elected members' training records are not comprehensive.
-Comprehensive records of elected members' attendance at training events would help the council to assess the effectiveness of their member development programme and would help to ensure scrutiny is carried out to the highest standard. individual elected members attendance at training events should be kept.
+PY2 Elected members' training

+Elected members' training records are not comprehensive.
+Comprehensive records of elected members' attendance at training events would help the council to assess the effectiveness of their member development programme and would help to ensure scrutiny is carried out to the highest standard.

+Risk: elected members may not be fully effective in scrutinising council activity.

+Comprehensive records of individual elected members attendance at training events should be kept.
 The linkage of Training Needs Analyses and Personal Development Plans for elected members to these training records should be considered.

+ONGOING

 The BVAR concludes that the council has a well developed programme for supporting councillors.
 Officers are currently engaging with elected members on proposals for future personal development activity to tailor this to their specific needs and develop personal development plans for each councillor.

-Risk: elected members may not be fully effective in scrutinising council activity.
-DVO The council should review PY3 Performance management COMPLETED PY3 Performance management framework Whilst service performance indicators show improvements in the council over time, the pace of improvement has deteriorated.
-The council should review the effectiveness of the new performance management framework to ensure it identifies and prioritises areas for improvement in line with the council's The BVAR reports that council services are improving and there is a clear focus on continuous improvement across its activities.
-The ΡΥ3 framework Whilst service performance indicators show improvements in the council over time, the pace of the effectiveness of the new performance management framework to ensure it identifies and prioritises areas for improvement in The BVAR reports that council services are improving and there is a clear focus on continuous improvement PY3 framework Whilst service performance indicators show improvements in the council over time, the pace of improvement has deteriorated.
-Risk: the council is unable to demonstrate effective continuous the effectiveness of the new performance management framework to ensure it identifies and prioritises areas for improvement in line with the council's The BVAR reports that council services are improving and there is a clear focus on continuous improvement across its activities.
+PY3 Performance management framework

+Whilst service performance indicators show improvements in the council over time, the pace of improvement has deteriorated.

+Risk: the council is unable to demonstrate effective continuous improvement.

+The council should review the effectiveness of the new performance management framework to ensure it identifies and prioritises areas for improvement in line with the council's priorities.

+COMPLETED

+The BVAR reports that council services are improving and there is a clear focus on continuous improvement across its activities.
 The council uses self-assessment effectively, to identify strengths and weaknesses and where improvement is required.
-However, regular performance reports for councillors, which include current performance data on all services are still
+However, regular performance reports for councillors, which include current performance data on all services are still being developed.

+PY4 Dundee City Council Charitable Trusts - Depreciation